Documentation

 1sec alerts --severity CRITICAL

-1sec alerts --severity HIGH --module injection_shield
+1sec alerts --severity HIGH --module injection_shield --status OPEN

 # Output as JSON, save to file